oracle-samples/knife-oci/README.md

-# Chef Knife Plugin for Oracle BMCS
+# Chef Knife Plugin for Oracle Cloud Infrastructure
 [![wercker status](https://app.wercker.com/status/82cc98510b6b52b3a37d1212174a1d56/s/master "wercker status")](https://app.wercker.com/project/byKey/82cc98510b6b52b3a37d1212174a1d56)

 ## About

-The knife-bmcs plugin allows users to interact with Oracle Bare Metal Cloud Services through Chef Knife.
+The knife-oci plugin allows users to interact with Oracle Cloud Infrastructure through Chef Knife.

 The project is open source and maintained by Oracle Corp.
 The home page for the project is [here](https://docs.us-phoenix-1.oraclecloud.com/Content/API/SDKDocs/knifeplugin.htm).

 ## Commands

-- Launch a BMCS instance and bootstrap it as a Chef node:
+- Launch an OCI instance and bootstrap it as a Chef node:
-  `knife bmcs server create`
+  `knife oci server create`
-- List BMCS compartments.
+- List OCI compartments.
-  `knife bmcs compartment list`
+  `knife oci compartment list`
-- Delete a BMCS instance:
+- Delete an OCI instance:
-  `knife bmcs server delete`
+  `knife oci server delete`
-- List BMCS instances in a given compartment. **Note:** All instances in the compartment are returned, not only those that are Chef nodes:
+- List OCI instances in a given compartment. **Note:** All instances in the compartment are returned, not only those that are Chef nodes:
-  `knife bmcs server list`
+  `knife oci server list`
 - List the images in a compartment:
-  `knife bmcs image list`
+  `knife oci image list`
 - List the VCNs in a compartment:
-  `knife bmcs vcn list`
+  `knife oci vcn list`
 - List the subnets in a VCN:
-  `knife bmcs subnet list`
+  `knife oci subnet list`
 - List the shapes that may be used for a particular image type:
-  `knife bmcs shape list`
+  `knife oci shape list`
 - List the availability domains for your tenancy:
-  `knife bmcs ad list`
+  `knife oci ad list`

 ## Requirements